by Urs König

 David Karlin (born 1958) was the Chief Design Engineer leading the development of the Sinclair QL professional computer at Sinclair Research Ltd. in the 1980s.
 After leaving Sinclair David held several positions in the UK audio electronics and IT industry.
 Nowadays David runs - together with his wife Alison - his own business, an established website for classical music called Bachtrack;”The world's largest listings and reviews website for classical music” and a new site called One Stop Arts; “The new guide in London’s glorious and eclectic arts scene“.

 Urs König (born 1968) was a teenager when the Sinclair QL was in development and launched to the market.
-At age of 17 he bought his first personal QL when it was on sales after Christmas 1985.
-Urs started and ran the COWO Electronic business - supporting all QL compatible systems - until 1992, with some extend to 1995.
+Even at that young age, Urs started and ran the COWO Electronic business - supporting all QL compatible systems - until 1992, with some extend to 1995.
 After many years in the IT industry, Urs nowadays runs an independent IT consulting company called COWO Enterprises LLC.

 O o O o O